deepanshs/csdmpy/docs/source/examples/2D{3} datasets.rst

     x1 = [0.
 1. 2.
 3. 4.
 5. 6.
 7. 8.
 9.]

 respectively, where both independent variable coordinates are spaced linearly.
-In the above expression only first ten coordinates along each independent variable is displayed.
+In the above expression, only the first ten coordinates along each independent variable are displayed.

 The dependent variable is an RGB image as also seen from the :attr:`~csdfpy.DependentVariable.quantity_type` attribute of the corresponding